AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 ## Add fields

+ ### Add text fields

  You can add several different text fields to a custom form.

 +++ **See descriptions of available text fields**